mattwelter/niftycase-chrome-extension/README.md

 ## General
 **Is Niftycase open source?**
 >Yes!
-Hosted on Github

 **Is this free?**
 >Yup!

-**Are there different gallary styles?**
->Not yet!
-Still working on a few different styles.

 ## Functionality
 **Will this work with my ENS domain?**
 >Nope, still working on it.
-For now, use your eth addess.
+For now, use your Ethereum address.

-**Will this work with Yat?**
->Not yet, currently trying to work with the team!

-**Will this work with Linktree, linkbio, or other similar services?**
- >Not yet, currently trying to figure that out!